cloudevents/spec/subscriptions-api.md

   manager to select a transport protocol, establish the desired communication channel, and deliver the event(s).

-An application using CloudEvents might use only one of these styles or a combination of those.
+An end-to-end solution using CloudEvents might use only one of these styles or a combination of those.

-For instance, the application might use an MQTT broker to handle delivery of events into connected devices that connect into the broker and subscribe on a particular MQTT topic, which acts as the subscription manager in the sense of this specification ("pull"-style).
-The events that ought to be shared with the connected devices might however originate elsewhere in the overall application, and some event router middleware's subscription manager might therefore be configured to initiate delivery of events ("push"-style) into the given MQTT broker topic whenever such events are available.
+For instance, the solution might use an MQTT broker to handle delivery of events into connected devices that connect into the broker and subscribe on a particular MQTT topic, which acts as the subscription manager in the sense of this specification ("pull"-style).
+The events that ought to be shared with the connected devices might however originate elsewhere in the overall solution, and some event router middleware's subscription manager might therefore be configured to initiate delivery of events ("push"-style) into the given MQTT broker topic whenever such events are available.